-Circulation Policies: The basic circulation period for students is 28 days for open stack books, with the possibility of two renewals if there has been no other request for the item.
+Circulation Policies: The basic circulation period for graduate students is 133 days for open stack books, with the possibility of two renewals if there has been no other request for the item.
 Items may be renewed online, after activating a PIN at any BU library.
 All items are subject to recall after the first 14 days if requested by another patron.
 Fines on unreturned books are 50 cents per day up to a maximum charge of $30, plus an additional replacement fee ($70) if necessary.
 Fines for reserve books are $2/hour for 2hr loans up to $10/day, and $10/day fine for 3-day loans.
 Replacement fees for reserve books total $150.00.
 Most reserve materials, all periodicals, and special collections may be used ONLY in the Library.
 The Library reserves the right to limit the number of items that may be circulated to a given patron at any time.

 Library Card and Account: Your library account is created and updated by data from the Registrar’s Office.
 Your BU ID card becomes your library card and can be used at any of the Boston University libraries.
 The expiration date for your account is provided by the Registrar’s office every semester when you register for classes and extends through the semester.
 This date is the date used for your BTI card as well.